-- SHSU Academic Policy Manual -- Students - O Procedures in Cases of Academic Dishonesty #810213 - O Disabled Student Policy #811006 - O Student Absences on Religious Holy Days #861001 - O Academic Grievance Procedures for Students # 900823 - SHSU Academic Policy Manual Curriculum and Instruction - O Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - Visitors in the classroom Only registered students may attend class.
+- SHSU Academic Policy Manual -- Students - o Procedures in Cases of Academic Dishonesty #810213 - Disabled Student Policy #811006 - Any student with a disability that affects his/her academic performance should contact the Office of Services for Students with Disabilities in the SHSU Lee Drain Annex (telephone 936-294-3512, TDD 936-294-3786) to request accommodations. - Student Absences on Religious Holy Days #861001 - Academic Grievance Procedures for Students # 900823 - SHSU Academic Policy Manual Curriculum and Instruction - Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - Visitors in the classroom Only registered students may attend class.
 Exceptions can be made on a case-by-case basis by the professor.
 In all cases, visitors must not present a disruption to the class by their attendance.
 No visitors are allowed at the field experience location.